mg5753-dot/ccna-packet-lab/README.md

 Reflects IT's role managing the network and servers.
 In a real enterprise this would typically be scoped further — limited to specific management protocols (RDP/3389, WinRM/5985, SSH/22, SMB/445) rather than full IP access, following least-privilege principles.
 Full access was used here for lab simplicity since Packet Tracer's PCs don't run any services to actually demonstrate scoped remote management against.

 **Why don't Sales/Management get ping replies back when IT initiates contact?**
 The ACLs are stateless — a deny rule blocking traffic in one direction also blocks the reply, since the reply itself matches the same source/destination pair.
-This was a deliberate scope decision: fixing it fully requires something stateful (reflexive ACLs or a zone-based firewall), both beyond CCNA's hands-on scope.
-A narrow ICMP echo-reply permit would patch ping specifically but not other protocols, so it was left out entirely rather than implemented halfway.
+This was a deliberate scope decision: fixing it fully requires something stateful (reflexive ACLs or a zone-based firewall), so perhaps if I come back to this I may implement but for the purposes of this lab to show my understanding of CCNA priciples I left it out.
+A narrow ICMP echo-reply permit would patch ping specifically but not other protocols, so I left it out entirely as I felt it would have been halfway to actually setting up a reflexive ACL.

 **Why does the console line share the same AAA method list as SSH, instead of a dedicated local-only override?**
 Once `aaa new-model` is enabled, any line without an explicit override inherits the `default` method list automatically — this is what caused a full lockout earlier in the build.
 The safer pattern is a dedicated method list (e.g. `aaa authentication login CONSOLE local`) applied directly to `line con 0`, bypassing TACACS+ entirely for console access.
 This was evaluated and intentionally deferred: the current setup is functional and TACACS+ has been reliable in testing, so the fix was deprioritized in favor of finishing the build.
 It remains a known, understood trade-off rather than an oversight.